awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/su-awscli-sdk.md

 **To set up the AWS CLI and the AWS SDKs**

-1. Download and install the AWS CLI and the AWS SDKs that you want to use\.
+1. Download and install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install) and the AWS SDKs that you want to use\.
 This guide provides examples for the AWS CLI, Java, and Python\.
-For information about other AWS SDKs, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.
+For information about installing AWS SDKs, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.

 1. Create an access key for the user you created in [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.